 Reality Therapy is a particular approach in psychotherapy and counseling.
 Reality therapy was developed by William

-Glasser holds the view that people who are behaving in inappropriate ways do not need help to find a defense for their behavior.
+Glasser, a psychiatrist.
+Glasser believes that people who are behaving in inappropriate ways do not need help to find a defense for their behavior.
 Instead, they need help to acknowledge

 their behavior as being inappropriate and then to learn how to act in a more logical and productive manner.
 Reality therapy attempts to help people control the world around them more